 The whole distaste for religion stemmed from legalistic beliefs which claimed that in order to be worthy of God’s affection, one had to work for it.
 I’ve seen this taken out of context both ways.

 On the other hand, extremists of grace have taken this out of context in their own way.
 To work for righteousness and holiness is seen as taboo because Jesus’ death was enough.
 As Bethke says in the vid, “Religion says do, Jesus says done.”
-While this is true, is misunderstands the definition of a relationship with God.
+While this is true, it misunderstands the definition of a relationship with God.
 To understand, we need to look at how the ancients viewed it.

 I won’t go too much into detail here as that would derail the subject of the post, but relationship how the ancients understood it (and how we need to as well) is based on a client-patron relationship.
-Us being the clients, and God being the patron.
+We are the clients, and God is the patron.
 In a time where our happiness seems to be God’s most important ideal, we’ve come a long way from how the ancients saw it.
 In the ancient social world us, as clients, would ask or beg of God what we needed (i.e. our daily bread), and God, as patron, would command us to obey His laws (i.e. in our sample of the true religion spoken of by James, “to visit the fatherless and widows in their affliction, and to keep himself unspotted from the world“).
 As Scripture says, faith without works is dead.
 Mere belief in Christ’s covering alone isn’t enough, it requires an effort to change and to live the way He demands of us.
 It’s why Jesus said, “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”

 What is most worrying is that, when this idea is taken as true, it forms a dangerous antagonism towards the church.
-We’ve not only become separate from ritualistic religion, but we’ve gone too far and have also separated ourselves from the judicial-covenant of Christ, and thus have left behind the necessity to carry out the works of the true religion.
+We’ve not only become separate from ritualistic religion, we’ve gone too far and have also separated ourselves from the judicial-covenant of Christ, and thus have left behind the necessity to carry out the works of the true religion.
 If our faith is real, it needs to be shown.

 I completely understand where Bethke is coming from (as I said, I once agreed), but folks like him have adopted a misunderstanding of religion and are attacking a straw-man.
 Unfortunately, it’s caused more bondage than freedom.